 Atenex is safe but it is important to consult a doctor before taking it.

-Atenex is unable to treat or cure mental disorders.
+No, Atenex is not used to treat mental disorders.

 No, Atenex should not be discontinued without doctors advice even when you start feeling well because suddenly discontinuing of this drug can cause chest pain, irregular heartbeat, and heart attack.
 Hence you are advised to always consult a doctor before discontinuing this medicine.